|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 PNG Museum Aircraft Status Card - C-46 Commando 44-78490

-Thanks to Richard Leahy, Mike Peters and Beverly Miller information and photographs.
+Thanks to Richard Leahy, Mike Peters and Beverly Miller for additional information

 Are you a relative or associated with any person mentioned?